reactjs/react.dev/content/blog/2019-08-15-new-react-devtools.md

 React DevTools is available as an extension for [Chrome](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/react-devtools/).
 If you have already installed the extension, it should update automatically within the next couple of hours.

-Standalone users (e.g. React Native or Safari) can install the new version [from NPM](https://www.npmjs.com/package/react-devtools):
+If you use the standalone shell (e.g. in React Native or Safari), you can install the new version [from NPM](https://www.npmjs.com/package/react-devtools):

 ```shell
 npm install -g react-devtools@^4